2022 AFS International Fisheries Section Fellow Award

 - Priority will be given to applicants who are working on topics of international interest or those associated with the FSBI Symposium theme.
 However, all interested and eligible members are encouraged to apply.

-- While attending the American Fisheries Society Annual Meeting is not a requirement, priority will be given to candidates who have existing funding to attend (in person or virtually) the 2021 AFS Annual Meeting in Baltimore, Maryland, November 6-10, 2021.
-If the selected Fellow can attend the 2021 AFS Annual Meeting, they are expected to participate in the IFS committee meeting, encouraged to present their research, and act as a site host for the FSBI Fellow.
+- While attending the American Fisheries Society Annual Meeting is not a requirement, priority will be given to candidates who have existing funding to attend (in person or virtually) the 2022 AFS Annual Meeting in Spokane, Washington, August 21-25, 2022.
+If the selected Fellow can attend the 2022 AFS Annual Meeting, they are expected to participate in the IFS committee meeting, encouraged to present their research, and act as a site host for the FSBI Fellow.

 PREVIOUS IFS AWARD FELLOWS